ghostbuster91/blogposts/content/posts/42-keys/index.md

 These were my goals when developing that layout:

-- use not more than 42 keys
+- use no more than 42 keys
 - don't use pinky fingers for modifiers or any other frequently used keys like bspc or enter
 - support two languages: English and Polish (with emphasizes on the former)
 - tmux & vim friendly but still be a general purpose layout